 A network/cellular communicator uses two communication methods.
 The primary method is a connection via your local internet connection and the secondary connection is via cellular network.
 If there’s an internet outage in your building, your fire alarm panel can still send signals to the monitoring center using the cellular network (and vice versa).
 You do not need to arrange for cell service to use network fire monitoring, but you do need an internet connection.

 The NFPA 72 2010 Fire Code requires that a fire alarm panel has a primary and backup method of communication with the monitoring center.
 Having two POTS lines isn’t necessarily the best way to provide a backup communication method because if an outage occurs that affects the telephone lines in your area, both POTS lines are likely to be impacted.
 With a network/cellular communicator that is not an issue.

 They provide more frequent check-ins and faster transmission speed.

 The NFPA 72 Fire Code requires that the fire alarm panel checks in with the central monitoring station at least once a day.
-Unlike a POTS line which sends a signal every 24 hours, network/cellular transmitter checks in with the monitoring center every few minutes.
+Unlike a POTS line which sends a signal every 24 hours, network/cellular transmitters check in with the monitoring center every few minutes.
 Should there be any communication problem, your monitoring center will know right away.

 Also, network/cellular transmitters send fire alarm signals instantaneously whereas a POTS line can take up to 30 seconds.
-In an emergency fire situation, seconds makes a critical difference.
+In an emergency fire situation, seconds make a critical difference.

 You can save money.